-Most of us use treats to reward and reinforce correct behaviors during dog training, but it’s who can’t use a refresher.
-Read on for the most effective way to use treats in dog training.
+Most of us use treats to reward and reinforce correct behaviors during dog training, but who can’t use a refresher.
+Read on for the most effective way to use treats in training.

-Training your dog of any age offers many benefits.
-Training provides mental stimulation, reinforces your dog’s good behavior around people and other dogs, and it’s a wonderful way to bond with your dog.
+Training your dog of any age offers many benefits – it provides mental stimulation, reinforces your dog’s good behavior around people and other dogs, and it’s a wonderful way to bond with your dog.